The dynamical degree of billiards in an algebraic curve: Introduction

 where $c'$ is the first intersection point with $C_0$ of the open ray starting at $c$ of direction $q$, and $q'$ is the reflection of direction $q$ across the tangent line $T_{c'} C_0$, if $c'$ is nonsingular.

-Billiards in a \emph{complex} plane curve $C_0 \subseteq \PP^2_\C$ was introduced by Glutsyuk as a \emph{correspondence}, or meromorphic multi-valued map, on $C_0 \times \PP^1$ \cite{MR3224419}.
-(Multivaluedness arises because intersecting a line with an algebraic curve requires taking a root; see Figure \ref{fig_alg_bill}.)
-Complex billiards has been used to prove a surprising array of results about real billiards that are not at all obvious from real geometry alone \cite{MR4238126, MR4320512, MR3236494, MR3606550, MR4210728, MR3342645}.
+Billiards in a complex plane curve $C_0 \subseteq \PP^2_\C$ was introduced by Glutsyuk as a \emph{correspondence}, or meromorphic multi-valued map, on $C_0 \times \PP^1$ \cite{MR3224419}.
+(The map is multi-valued because intersecting a line with an algebraic curve requires taking a root; see Figure \ref{fig_alg_bill}.)
+Complex billiards has been used to prove a surprising array of results about real billiards that are not evident from real geometry alone \cite{MR4238126, MR4320512, MR3236494, MR3606550, MR4210728, MR3342645}.

 The main goal of this paper is to introduce a purely algebro-geometric formulation of billiards for algebraic plane curves $C_0$ over algebraically closed fields.
-Over $\C$, our algebraic billiards extend Glutsyuk's complex billiards to a ramified double cover that tracks the ``orientation'' of real rays.
-We prove upper bounds on the dynamical degree, topological entropy, and orbit growth of algebraic billiards, depending only on the degree of the curve.
+We prove upper bounds on the dynamical degree, topological entropy, and orbit growth of algebraic billiards, depending on the degree of the curve.
+The applications over $\R$ are explained in Section \ref{sect_applications}.

 \begin{defn} Let $X$ be an irreducible projective variety over an algebraically closed field $k$.
 A \emph{dominant rational correspondence} $f = (\Gamma_f, \pi_1, \pi_2)$, also written $f: X \vdash X$, is an effective algebraic cycle $\Gamma_f \neq 0$ in $X \times X$, equipped with the projection maps inherited from the product,